annaborja/annaborja.github.io/src/pages/blog/001-game-dev-notes.md

 ---
 layout: ../../layouts/ProjectLayout.astro
 posted_on: 2024-03-29
-tags: ["ongoing"]
+tags: ["notes"]
 title: "Game Dev Notes"
 ---

-This is a collection of practical knowledge I’ve acquired throughout my journey as a game developer.
-I use this mainly as a reference for things I don’t want to forget.
+This is a reference for practical game development knowledge that I don’t want to forget.

-## Game Math
+## Math and Physics

 ## Unreal Engine